leo-chartier/2023-2024-project-1-rubiks-art-Team-2/Documents/Functional Specifications.md

 This final version took some time to arrive at and other attempts were made, as shown below.

+We're still looking for a way to fix the cubes together and make the fresco stand upright.
+So far, we haven't found a compromise between cost and strength.

 ### Selected location

 The fresco will be placed about 1m from the back wall of the library, to leave the sockets accessible.